 Sometimes in life, you try everything and things still don’t work out.
 That’s fine.
 Start creating a roadmap on how you are going to create a better situation for yourself.
 There is no need to be emotional about this, but unfortunately, that might be difficult.
 This is why a community such as Product Gym can really help you during this time.

-These are just a few suggestions that some of our past students have found to be very helpful.
+These are just a few suggestions that some of our past members have found to be very helpful.
 At the end of the day everybody is in a unique situation.